Towards Secure MLOps: Surveying Attacks, Mitigation Strategies, and Research Challenges: MLOps Overview

 \section{MLOps Overview}

 The concept of Machine Learning Operations (MLOps) emerged in 2015 \cite{mlops-coin} to bridge the gap between isolated model development to practical deployment.
-MLOps enhances automation, communication, and monitoring within ML workflow that are inspired by DevOp's principles, aligning them with organization's objective and creating tangible value \cite{tolpegin2020data}.
+MLOps enhances automation, communication, and monitoring within ML workflow that are inspired by DevOps principles, aligning them with organization's objective and creating tangible value \cite{tolpegin2020data}.
+Large Language Model Operations (LLMOps) is a specialized subset of MLOps where replacing model, data, and evaluation blocks with LLM oriented versions preserves the pipeline structure \cite{llmops,stone2025mlops}.

 Fig.~\ref{fig:MLOPS} provides a visual summary of the MLOps ecosystem, which is explored in greater depth in \cite{stone2025mlops}.
 Here, we outline the key phases most relevant to the security considerations discussed in the following sections.
-The MLOps process begins with the clear identification of business needs and the establishment of specific Objectives and Key Results (OKRs) that guide decision-making and operational priorities \cite{testi2022mlops}.
+The MLOps process begins with the clear identification of business needs and the establishment of specific Objectives and Key Results (OKRs) that guide decision-making and operational priorities \cite{testi2022mlops} \cite{Eken_Multivocal_Review_MLOps}.
 Effective machine learning models can directly influence commercial outcomes, and a scalable MLOps ecosystem enables the continuous training and deployment of projects as they move from proof-of-concept to production scale \cite{makinen2021needs}.

 Following business alignment, data collection uses many methods including web scraping, APIs, IoT sensors, and crowdsourcing \cite{yerlikaya2022data, tolpegin2020data, makinen2021needs}.
 Augmentation and transfer learning can enhance the data that is readily available in situations where information is limited \cite{kreuzberger2023machine, zhang2022conceptualizing}.
 Data preparation typically begins with cleaning procedures that address missing values, errors, and duplicates.
 This is followed by normalization techniques to ensure data consistency and enhance algorithmic efficiency \cite{kumara2022requirements, yerlikaya2022data}.
 Dataset reliability is improved through robust versioning and seamless data integration, which in turn support effective feature engineering and exploratory data analysis (EDA) \cite{makinen2021needs}.